 Why Was It So Popular?
 Much of the popularity of The Golden Girls has to do with how the series tells a story about an often-overlooked segment of the population.
 The show often addresses uncomfortable or difficult topics with humor, such as romance among older women.

-Actors: Bea Arthur, Betty White, Rue McClanahan
+- Actors: Bea Arthur, Rue McClanahan, Betty White, Estelle Getty

 What Was It?
 The Cosby Show centers on the lives of the Huxtables: a doctor named Cliff, his attorney wife Claire, their son Theo, and their daughters Sondra, Denise, Vanessa, and Rudy.
 It aired for eight seasons from 1984 until 1992.

 Ratings/Awards: The Cosby Show was the most-watched TV series in the nation from 1985 to 1989.
 It also received 58 nominations and 55 wins at major awards shows, including a Golden Globe for Best Television Series - Comedy or Musical in 1987, and Primetime Emmys for Outstanding Comedy Series in 1985 and 1987.

 Why Was It So Popular?
 The series focuses on the ups and downs of family life and how these sometimes difficult topics are approached, all while maintaining the humor one expects out of a comedy series.
 It approaches real-world family issues, such as learning disabilities and teen pregnancy.